 help reinforce appropriate viewing habits and assure comfortable and enjoyable computer use.

 Have the child’s vision checked.
 This will make sure that the child can see clearly and comfortably and can detect any hidden conditions that may contribute to eye strain.
-When necessary, glasses, contact lenses or vision therapy can provide clear, comfortable vision, not just for using the computer, but for all other aspects of daily activities.
+When necessary, glasses for computer vision syndrome, contact lenses or vision therapy can provide clear, comfortable vision, not just for using the computer, but for all other aspects of daily activities.

 Strictly enforce the amount of time that a child can continuously use the computer.
 A ten-minute break every hour will minimize the development of eye focusing problems and eye irritation caused by improper blinking.